UC-MACSS/persp-model_W18/Students/HanK/PS6/PS_6.md

 ![](PS_6_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-4-1.png)

-In the default setting in R, only the features "dem" and "rep" have effects in the model.
+In the default setting in R, only the features "dem" and "rep" (party affiliation) have effects in the model.
 The predicted democrats' feeling thermometer is 74.31, republicans' are 41.35 and those who are neither dem nor rep have the feeling thermometer of 58.5.

 ``` r
 # Calculate the MSE